m3verma/m3verma.github.io/Programming/CodeChef/Starters_21.md

 So clearly we got a pattern.

-As seen in figure if Akash starts from box whose indexes are both even or both odd, he will reach center with 0 coins If Akash starts from any other box, he will reach center by paying 1 coin.
+As seen in figure if Akash starts from box whose indexes are both even or both odd, he will reach center with 0 coins.
+If Akash starts from any other box, he will reach center by paying 1 coin.

 And since size of grid is always odd, there is no other way possible.